fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/projects/your-rabbit-died/index.md

 +++
 title = 'Your Rabbit Died'
 summary = '''
-_Your Rabbit Died_ is a puzzle game built for mobile.
+Your Rabbit Died is a puzzle game built for mobile.
 It was the second game project at [The Game Assembly](https://thegameassembly.com) and was made in Unity as well.

+Game Programmer Responsibilities
+  *  Building/shipping
+  *  Dialogue
+  *  Grid system/tooling
+  *  Sound system/playback
+  *  Mobile support
 '''
 tags = ['C-sharp', 'Unity', 'Perforce', 'Taiga'] date = 2024-01-07T18:57:27+01:00